Ekkehard (novel)

 Ekkehard is an 1855 historical novel by the German writer Joseph Victor von Scheffel.

 Plot

 The novel is about the 10th-century monk and hymn writer Ekkehard II at the Abbey of Saint Gall.
 Ekkehard has a romantic affair with a widow who visits the abbey.
 He has an oak cut down when he learns a woman is using it in pagan ceremonies.
-When there is a Hun invasion, Ekkehart goes to battle and proves to be a skilled warrior.
+When there is a Hun invasion, Ekkehard goes to battle and proves to be a skilled warrior.

 Reception

 The novel was published in 1855 by Johann Valentin Meidinger Sohn.
 With the 4th edition in 1873, it turned into a phenomenon, becoming one of Germany's most popular novels of the 19th century.
 By 1903, it had been printed in 200 editions.